-In addition, the buyer agreed to lease back approximately 80,000 square feet of cultivation and processing space in the Quebec facility back to TGOD.
+In addition, the buyer agreed to lease back to TGOD approximately 80,000 square feet of cultivation and processing space in the Quebec facility.

 In a previous interview with MJBizDaily, TGOD CEO Sean Bovingdon said most of the CA$200 million loss had already been accounted for in impairments.

 “You’re not going to get what you paid to build the thing.
 No one is, and that’s why we had the write-downs,” he said at the time, referring to the Quebec greenhouse and other greenhouses across Canada of a similar scale and cost.